mvw123/ArduinoProMini_BLE_JDY-08/README.md

 WORK IN PROGRESS

-3.3V
+Bluetooth LE temperature sense node

+* 3V Operation
-8MHz
+* 8MHz
-ATMEGA328P
+* ATMEGA328P
-JDY-08 Bluetooth LE
+* JDY-08 Bluetooth LE
+* For use with NON-rechargable batteries.

-Derived from the Arduino Pro Mini board, with BLE added, connectors removed for space and routing reasons.
-Needs renaming now its no longer pro mini esc.
+Derived from the Arduino Pro Mini board 3.3v 8MHz version, with BLE added, connectors removed for space and routing reasons.
+Needs renaming now its no longer pro mini like.

 Open Source Hardware.